Reconnectads: Reconnectads

 The following proposition, which will be very useful for us, is straightforward from the definition.

 \begin{proposition} Suppose that $\sfC$ and $\sfC'$ are two symmetric monoidal categories satisfying all the assumptions we impose on a symmetric monoidal category, and that $\phi\colon \sfC\to \sfC'$ is a symmetric monoidal functor.
 Then for each reconnectad $\calF$ in $\sfC$, we obtain a reconnectad $\phi(\calF)$ in $\sfC'$.
-In particular, for a reconnectad $\calF$ in topological spaces, the graphical collection $H_{\bullet}(\calF,\k)$ is a reconnectads in $\dgVect$. \end{proposition}
+In particular, for a reconnectad $\calF$ in topological spaces, the graphical collection $H_{\bullet}(\calF,\k)$ is a reconnectad in $\dgVect$. \end{proposition}

-In general, our definition of a reconnectad is not sufficiently easy to unwrap.
+Our definition of a reconnectad is not very easy to unwrap to handle various particular cases.
 We shall now present two equivalent definitions that will allow us to view reconnectads in a much more concrete way.